-^{37.} We wish to acknowledge Myra Berman, Associate Dean for Experiential Learning, for advancing the learning opportunities that our program provides.
+37 We wish to acknowledge Myra Berman, Associate Dean for Experiential Learning, for advancing the learning opportunities that our program provides.

-^{38.} See N.Y.
-R. OF PROF'L CONDUCT R. 2.1 ("In rendering advice, a lawyer may refer not only to law but to other considerations such as moral, economic, social, psychological, and political factors that may be relevant"); MODEL RULES OF PROF'L CONDUCT R. 2.1 (same but omitting reference to psychological factors).
+38 See N.Y.
+R. OF PROF'L CONDUCT R. 2.1 ("In rendering advice, a lawyer may refer not only to law but to other considerations such as moral, economic, social, psychological, and political factors that may be relevant . . ."); MODEL RULES OF PROF'L CONDUCT R. 2.1 (same but omitting reference to psychological factors).

-^{39.} See Part IV.B.
+39 See Part IV.B.

-^{40.} We wholeheartedly agree with the position, however, that these experiences can be just as rich and genuine when students are focused on taking on aspects of matters that, reflecting features of the recovery itself, do not respect the academic calendar.
+40 We wholeheartedly agree with the position, however, that these experiences can be just as rich and genuine when students are focused on taking on aspects of matters that, reflecting features of the recovery itself, do not respect the academic calendar.
 See Nancy M. Maurer, Handling Big Cases in Law School Clinics, or Lessons from My Clinic Sabbatical, 9 CLINICAL L. REV. 879, 882 (2003) ("The unique benefits of handling big cases in law school clinics are many.
 First, handling big cases inspires faculty development and learning which in turn leads to better teaching.
 Second, participation in such cases under the supervision of an enthusiastic clinic faculty enhances student learning.
-Third, because of the longterm nature of such cases, both faculty and students have the opportunity to get to know our clients better as individuals rather than as problems or disabilities.
+Third, because of the long term nature of such cases, both faculty and students have the opportunity to get to know our clients better as individuals rather than as problems or disabilities.
 Fourth, since big cases typically require students to work with each other as well as with faculty, students are exposed to a collaborative learning process.
 Fifth, the community receives a public service benefit from such pro bono assistance, which may not otherwise be available from the private bar.
-Finally, the law school also satisfies its commitment to the community and derives public relations benefits through such representation."); Paul D. Reingold, Why Hard Cases Make Good (Clinical) Law, 2 CLINICAL L. REV. 545, 546-47 (1996) (advocating a model that is unafraid of taking on matters that are "likely to outlive (figuratively if not literally) the students").

-translate complicated insurance deadlines at a walk-in clinic, for instance, served as a highly effective tool for instilling what it means to be "diligent in practice."
+Finally, the law school also consequences of failing to adequately translate complicated insurance deadlines at a walk-in clinic, for instance, served as a highly effective tool for instilling what it means to be "diligent in practice."
 This is an important concept that touches everything we do because it forces students to grapple with the seriousness of their work and the importance of doing it well.
 The pros and cons associated with different strategies have led to important teaching moments about informed consent.
 Students have developed and exercised judgment by interviewing and counseling households in distress, pinpointing the relevant sections and deciphering meaning from large volumes of paperwork, and taking part in negotiations and civil and administrative practice.
 41